Skip to main content

 THE TOP 10 MOST COMMON HUNTING VIOLATIONS IN COLORADO:

-3. Failing to reasonably dress, care for and prepare edible wildlife meat for human consumption.
+3. Failing to reasonably dress, care for, prepare and provide edible wildlife meat for human consumption.
 At a minimum, the four quarters, tenderloins and backstraps are edible meat.
 Internal organs are not considered edible meat.

 4. Hunting without a proper license.
 Anyone who hunts wildlife must have in their possession the appropriate and valid Colorado resident or nonresident license that includes their Customer Identification (CID) number, and must only harvest wildlife of the species and type indicated on the license.

 5. Mistakenly killing wildlife.
-You must report big-game animals unintentionally killed, not due to carelessness or negligence, to a CPW office (inside front cover) (or the local Sheriff 's office after CPW regular hours) before continuing to hunt and as soon as practical.
-Before contacting CPW, field dress the animal.
+You must field dress and report big-game animals unintentionally killed, not due to carelessness or negligence, to a CPW office (inside front cover) (or the local Sheriff 's office after CPW regular hours) before continuing to hunt and as soon as practical.
 CPW evaluates the circumstances, including shots fired, species and number of animals present, firearms, ammunition, etc. Big game accidentally killed does not count toward annual bag limits.

 6. Not showing evidence of sex.
 Be sure to leave evidence of sex naturally attached to the carcass.
 Evidence includes the head, the vulva or the scrotum.